cbou/node-ncurses/README.md

 * **inputChar**(String, Integer) - Called when the user has pressed a key on the keyboard.
 The first parameter is a string containing the character and the second parameter is the integer value of the character.

+* **mousePressed**(Integer, Integer) - Called when the user has pressed the button 1 on the mouse.
+The first parameter is an integer containing the x-axes where the click occurs and the second parameter is the y-axe.

 Window Functions
 ----------------